Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 • Change in appetite

-But these side effects are not experienced by most people who take regular doses of CBD.
+However, these side effects are not experienced by most people who take regular doses of CBD.
 There might be additional effects in case you’re using CBD oil along with some other medications.
 That is why it is best to consult your doctor before choosing CBD oil.

 CBD Oil And Pregnancy